Blue Is the Colour (song)

-Blue Is the Colour is a terrace chant associated with Chelsea Football Club.
-It was performed by the squad and released in 1972 to coincide with the club's ultimately unsuccessful appearance in the League Cup final of that year against Stoke City.
-The record was issued on the Penny Farthing Records label and reached number 5 in the UK Charts and number 8 in Ireland in March 1972.
+"Blue Is the Colour" is a terrace chant associated with Chelsea Football Club.
+It was performed by players from the Chelsea squad and released in 1972 to coincide with the club's ultimately unsuccessful appearance in that year's League Cup Final against Stoke City.
+The record was issued by Penny Farthing Records and reached number 5 in the UK Charts and number 8 in Ireland in March 1972.
 It has become one of the most well-known English football songs.

-The song continues to be popular among Chelsea's supporters decades after it was first released and it remains to be their main signature tune.
-The song is still played at every home game and any cup finals Chelsea compete in.
-The song has also been adapted by many other teams in various sport around the world.
+The song continues to be popular among Chelsea's supporters decades after its release, and it remains the club's signature anthem, played at every home game and any cup finals Chelsea compete in.
+The song has also been adapted by many other teams in various sports around the world.

 Background

 The song was produced by Larry Page, who commissioned Daniel Boone and lyricist David Balfe (under the pseudonym Rod McQueen) to write the song for Chelsea F.C.

 The song was sung by members of the squad, who included: